9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 DuckDuckGo plugins react to search queries and provide [useful](https://duckduckgo.com/?q=%40duckduckgo) [instant](https://duckduckgo.com/?q=roman+xvi) [answers](https://duckduckgo.com/?q=private+ips) above traditional links.

-This tutorial will explain:
+This tutorial will answer:

-* Why DuckDuckGo has open source plugins and why you may want to create them.
+* Why DuckDuckGo has open source plugins and why you may want to create them?

-* What are the different types of DuckDuckGo plugins.
+* What are the different types of plugins?

-* How a DuckDuckGo plugin works line by line.
+* How does a DuckDuckGo plugin work, line by line?

-* Step by step instructions for creating, testing and submitting new plugins.
+* What are the step by step instructions for creating, testing and submitting new plugins?

 ### Why plugins?